scipy-conference/scipy_proceedings/papers/trai/trai.rst

 .. class:: abstract

-   The current report focuses on ToF specific data processing followed by a real life application using artificial intelligence to estimate the human body pose for applications such as gesture recognition, movement direction estimation or physical exercises monitoring.
+   In this paper a Time of Flight (ToF) camera specific data processing pipeline is presented, followed by real life application using artificial intelligence.
-   The entire human pose estimation application implementation flow is described, from generating and training the pose estimation
+   These applications include use cases such as gesture recognition, movement direction estimation or physical exercises monitoring.
-   AI model using Keras and TensorRT to deploying and running live on an Nvidia Xavier NX platform receiving data from an Analog Devices ToF camera.
+   The whole pipeline for the body pose estimation is described in details, starting from generating and training phases to the pose estimation and deployment.
+The final deployment targets were Nvidia Xavier NX and AGX platforms receiving data from an Analog Devices ToF camera.

 .. class:: keywords